contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If the member has received other ordinances after having received an invalid ordinance, they must be ratified by the First Presidency to be considered valid.
 To request ratification, the stake president sends a letter to the Office of the First Presidency.

 _Ordinances That Were Received out of Sequence._ An ordinance is not valid if a person received it out of sequence.
-For example, the endowment of a male member is not valid if he received it before receiving the Melchizedek Priesthood.
+For example, the endowment of a man is not valid if he received it before receiving the Melchizedek Priesthood.
 However, the First Presidency may ratify such an ordinance.
 To request ratification, the stake president sends a letter to the Office of the First Presidency.

 _Ordinances That Were Performed before the Appropriate Age._ An ordinance is not valid if it was performed before the appropriate age.
 For example, a baptism is not valid if it was performed before the person was 8 years old.
 If no other ordinances have been received based on the invalid ordinance, it should be performed again.
 If other ordinances, such as priesthood ordination, have been received based on the invalid ordinance, those ordinances and the invalid ordinance must be ratified by the First Presidency to be valid.
 To request ratification, the stake president sends a letter to the Office of the First Presidency.